 b.
-Lake Ninevah (formerly Patch Pond) is the largest pond in Town approximately 270 acres in size and currently supports a standard warm water fishery.
-Almost all of the land around the pond is privately owned so the public is limited to a small boat access recently purchased by the Vermont Department of Fish and Wildlife.
-There is no beach or swimming area on the lake.
+Lake Ninevah (formerly Patch Pond) is the largest pond in Town, approximately 270 acres in size, and currently supports a standard warm water fishery.
+Almost all of the land around the pond is privately owned so that public access is limited to a small boat access owned by the Vermont Department of Fish and Wildlife.
+There is no public beach or swimming area on the lake.
 It is listed in the Natural Areas of Vermont: An Inventory of Natural Areas, 1972-73 (Inventory number 939B) by the Vermont Department of Fish and Wildlife as a moderate to good waterfowl nesting and feeding area.
-Loons have frequently been reported on the lake in recent years.
+Nesting loons have frequently been reported on the lake in recent years.